House viewing questions to ask when buying a home

 - Does the property have enough natural light?

 - Are the rooms big enough for your requirements?

 - Is there enough storage for all your belongings?

 - Are there enough power points and do they all work?

 - Do the windows lock?

 - Is the plumbing in good shape?

-- Can you spot any subsidence (read our guide)?
+- Can you spot any signs of subsidence? (read our guide to what causes subsidence)

 - Are there watermarks, is damp present or does it smell dank?